stevenlin510/Cross-Camera-Multi-Person-Tracking-System/README.md

 ## Introduction

-* Implementation by **Service Systems Technology Center, Industrial Technology Research Institute**, Taiwan.
+* Implementation by **Wei-Cheng Lin**, Service Systems Technology Center, Industrial Technology Research Institute, Taiwan.
-* We develop a client-server person re-identification system to track person under 4 ipcams in a single room, eventaully we have 3 three rooms and 12 ipcams.
+* Develop a client-server person re-identification system to track people under 4 ipcams in a single room.
+In our setting, we have overall 3 rooms and 12 ipcams.

 ## Operating System
 - [x] Windows 10